Dan0sz/host-analytics-locally/1.3/readme.txt

 N/A

 == Changelog ==

+= 1.32 - New Features =
+Added option to change the enqueue order of the tracking code.
+That way the user can decide the priority of the tracking code.

 = 1.31 - Bugfixes =
 Fixed the Adjusted Bounce Rate issue: when enabled it breaks the tracking.
 I have made some code-changes that should fix this issue, according to the script provided by @BrianLeeJackson (Thnx for your help!)